 How to eradicate hunger in India is the major point of discussion.
 With the massive population in India, and infrastructure which is massively underdeveloped and undermanned, there are long paths to take before all the problems of the poor people are solved.
 The State of Food Security and Nutrition Act of 2013 was formed to give these people nutritional food at affordable prices, but that is still a dream.
 With the inability of the states to reach all of its citizens equally and draconian laws like the caste system they still prevailing in various parts of our country, people will keep on suffering.

 As per Global Health Indicator’s recommendations, the concerned government and the various international groups should intervene at once and provide the necessary aid to the people suffering from disasters and grave poverty.
-The infrastructure should be appraised and improved which will result in better health and supply of nutrition to all the underprivileged people of India. as our Father of Nation, Mahatma Gandhi said, " There are people in the world so hungry, that God cannot appear to them except in the form of bread”, so we should strive to do what is right as humans, the greatest creation of God.
+The infrastructure should be appraised and improved which will result in better health and supply of nutrition to all the underprivileged people of India. as our Father of Nation, Mahatma Gandhi said, " There are people in the world so hungry, that God cannot appear to them except in the form of bread”,so we should all do our part to help poor people and strive to do what is right as humans, the greatest creation of God.

 Narayan Seva Sansthan works hard daily to provide food to the poverty-stricken and underprivileged people of India. they provide them with groceries and food rations and make sure that they do not go to sleep in an empty stomach.
 NSS organizes several camps and always works for the good of the humans, which is ultimately the greatest service to God.

 Narayan Seva Sansthan Seva Dham Seva Nagar, Hiran Magri, Sector -4, Udaipur (Rajasthan) - 313001 INDIA

 We have updated our donation process.
 For our existing donors need not fill any registration form please get your login details by clicking the follwing link: